sradc/sradc.github.io/_posts/2022-11-17-semantic-video-search.md

     misc similarity: 0.20

-Note that dog has the highest value, which is what we would hope for since the image is of a dog.
+Note that dog has the highest similarity value, which is what we would hope for since the image is of a dog.

 But do the cat and misc values seem low enough compared to the dog value?

-Well, looking at the [CLIP codebase](https://github.com/openai/CLIP/blob/d50d76daa670286dd6cacf3bcd80b5e4823fc8e1/clip/model.py#L367) we can see that softmax with a temperature parameter (i.e. `logit_scale`) is used on the cosine similarities, like this:
+Well, looking at the [CLIP codebase](https://github.com/openai/CLIP/blob/d50d76daa670286dd6cacf3bcd80b5e4823fc8e1/clip/model.py#L367) we can see that softmax with a temperature parameter is used on the cosine similarities.
+We can use this to turn the above values into probabilities:

 ```python